"Without Geography, you're nowhere"

 Mrs Fiona Curran (Head of Department)

-Geography is taught by all Geography teachers at KS3 and GCSE, and by Mrs Curran at A Level.
+Geography is taught by all Geography teachers at KS3 and GCSE, and A Level.
 The department is concentrated in two classrooms.
 To support the teaching and learning that takes place in the classroom throughout the academic year, Geography students have opportunities to go on educational trips and listen to talks from various organisations.

 Teaching and Learning Aims